mde/ejs/README.md

 ### Creating a Geddy app

-Geddy comes with a utility called `geddy-gen` you can use to create an app.
-Run `geddy` to start the server.
+You can use Geddy to create an app.
+Run `geddy app [app-name]` to create an app.
+Then Run `geddy` inside the app-directory to start the server.

-    mde@localhost:~/work$ geddy-gen app bytor
+    mde@localhost:~/work$ geddy app bytor
     Created app bytor.
     mde@localhost:~/work$ cd bytor
     mde@localhost:~/work/bytor$ geddy